max-allan-cgr/tensor/README.md

 10 doubled is 20
 ```

-If using OSX then build with the amd64 platform:
+If using OSX then disable Rosetta in Docker settings and build with the amd64 platform:
 ```
 docker build -t tens --platform linux/amd64 .
 ```